manuel-192/m-repo-info/README.md

 sudo pacman-key --recv-keys A1F1B5187D25904B sudo pacman-key --lsign-key A1F1B5187D25904B
 ```
 That's it!
-Now the new packages are available for you.
-Use pacman or similar tools to manage them.
+The hard part is done, and now the new packages are available for your package manager.
 ## Last but not least
 Update your repos system system:
 ```